 Sandra Sanmartín Feijóo is a postdoctoral researcher of bullying and online safety for children and adolescents at DCU Anti-Bullying Centre.
 She has a Bachelor’s Degree in Psychology with a Master specializing in Social Psychology and another Master’s Degree in Methodology of Behavioural and Health Sciences.
 Her doctoral research “Problematic Internet use and online risky behaviours.
 An analysis from the gender perspective” at the University of Santiago de Compostela received a grant from the Government of Galicia (Spain), and she has collaborated in several projects funded by both Spanish and international organizations in the fields of addiction and bullying among adolescents.

-Aikaterini Sargioti is a Research Assistant for FUSE, in the National Anti-Bullying Centre, DCU.
+Aikaterini Sargioti is a Research Assistant for FUSE, in DCU Anti-Bullying Centre.
 She has a Bachelor’s Degree in Primary Education (BEd) and a Master of Science (MSc) in Educational Sciences with a specialism in natural sciences in education.
 Aikaterini’s field of expertise is research methodology and quantitative data analysis.
 She has participated in several research projects that required specialized data analysis techniques.

 Angela is the Education Officer in DCU Anti-Bullying Centre providing leadership to schools participating in the Centre’s flagship programme FUSE as well as leading on communication and engagement with school principals and educational staff from recruitment and registration phase to providing direction and guidance to teaching staff on programme delivery.

 In addition, Angela is actively involved in the research schedule and outreach process for the FUSE programme.